At St. Augustine's Episcopal Church, we answer our Lord's call to pray, reconcile, and offer help and hope to those in need.

 Confirmation classes will be held for adults who interested in joining St. Augustine’s and all inquirers are welcome.
 Teens baptized at an early age may wish to make a public affirmation of faith and after being prepared, make a pledge to recommit to the Baptismal Covenant made for them as infants.
 Confirmation is a mature adult commitment to the teachings of the faith and all are welcome to consider it.

 Becoming a member of St. Augustine’s is a choice that you can make over time, and we hope you will find it an easy step to make!
-We recommend that you speak with the pastor to let it be known your desire to become a member.
+We recommend that you speak with the priest to let it be known your desire to become a member.
 Your questions will be answered and we will welcome you.
 St. Augustine’s has no formal membership application, but choosing to join a church is something we all do with care and prayer.
 To be considered a member of St. Augustine’s we ask that you make three commitments.
 First, we hope you will choose to worship with the St. Augustine’s community regularly.
 It is in worship that we truly come together and share the traditions and formative gifts of our faith.
 Second, we ask that you pledge some of your time and energy to a parish ministry of your choice.
 By contributing in whatever way you are drawn to, you will come to know St. Augustine’s.
 And you will receive so much in return for your efforts!
 And third, we ask that you make a financial contribution to God’s good work here.
 St. Augustine’s ministries are funded entirely by its members, so members’ regular gifts in the offering plate or through an annual pledge are essential to the life of the parish.

 Not at all!
 You are welcome to join us regardless of your membership status.
 We embrace inclusivity and warmly invite everyone to be a part of our community.